cncf/tag-security/community/assessments/projects/wasmedge/self-assessment.md

 Web:

-1. Please visit [GitHub Seuciry Advisory of WasmEdge](https://github.com/WasmEdge/WasmEdge/security/advisories/new)
+1. Please visit [GitHub Security Advisory of WasmEdge](https://github.com/WasmEdge/WasmEdge/security/advisories/new)
    * You will receive a confirmation email upon submission